Mesothelioma in Aircraft Mechanics

 Get a Free Veterans Packet

-History of Asbestos Exposure in Aircraft Mechanics
+History of Asbestos Exposure & Aircraft Mechanics

-Aircraft mechanics were in almost constant contact with asbestos.
-Not knowing what we do now, took no precautions to protect against the fibers that become airborne when disturbed.
+Not knowing what we do now, no precautions were taken to protect against the fibers that became airborne when disturbed.
+This put aircraft mechanics at a high risk of asbestos exposure.

 • Bombers